Skip to main content

 Frequently Asked Questions

-Youchosis is a role playing game with horror theme.
+Youchosis is a survival role playing game with horror and thriller themes.

-Youchosis is available on PC, Windows and Linux.
+Youchosis is available on PC, Windows, Linux and Xbox.

 On average players spend around 556 hours playing Youchosis.